Atalanta are making their second successive round of 16 appearance as they take on 13-time European champions Real Madrid.

 • This is the teams' first meeting, and only Atalanta's third game against a Spanish club in UEFA competition.

-• Atalanta's record in Group D this season was W3 D2 L1, all three of those wins coming away from home – at Midjtylland (4-0), Liverpool (2-0) and, decisively, Ajax (1-0).
-In Bergamo, they drew 2-2 with Ajax – a game in which they had been two goals down – and Midjylland (1-1) either side of the 5-0 loss against Liverpool.
+• Atalanta's record in Group D this season was W3 D2 L1, all three of those wins coming away from home – at Midtjylland (4-0), Liverpool (2-0) and, decisively, Ajax (1-0).
+In Bergamo, they drew 2-2 with Ajax – a game in which they had been two goals down – and Midtjylland (1-1) either side of the 5-0 loss against Liverpool.

 • Atalanta have won only two of their seven home UEFA Champions League matches (D3), losing 2-1 against Shakhtar Donetsk in Milan on Matchday 2 last season and suffering that record defeat by Liverpool in Bergamo, where they are yet to win in the competition.
 They have, however, suffered only three defeats in their 24 home European matches overall (W12 D9).